 As of January 2021, the Atrium Design Group has submitted a proposal to the Philadelphia Zoning Board to build a 7 story apartment building that will preserve the mural in its entirety.
-Below you will find the proposal’s renderings as well as an active petition to the Philadelphia Zoning Board if you would like to voice your support from the project.
+Below you will find the proposal’s renderings as well as articles detailing the history of the fight to save the mural.

 View Atrium Design Group’s proposal for the Painted Bride Building